johnkawakami/legacy-sitemap/README.md

 Trashing is reserved for low-quality content.

 You can download the retained file directory and do with it what you want.

+#### Why retain rather than just keeping the old article around?

+Retaining (and trashing) remove an article from the web.
+The search engines can then, eventually, drop if from their indexes.

+The next time, the search engines crawl the article, whether it's on your current site at a new URL, or another site, it is less likely to reject the article for being a duplicate of itself.

+Likewise, the 301 redirect features were added so, as articles were migrated, the search engines would remove the old URLs rom their indexes, and make it less likely to consider the moved content as "duplicated" conteht.